immutable/zkevm-bridge-contracts/docs/HLA-and-Threat-Model.md

 The [smart contracts include](https://github.com/immutable/zkevm-bridge-contracts/tree/main/src):
 1. [Root Chain](https://github.com/immutable/zkevm-bridge-contracts/tree/main/src/): Contracts deployed on the Root Chain:
     - [`RootERC20Bridge`](../src/root/RootERC20Bridge.sol): The bridge contract that handles mapping, deposits and withdrawals of ERC20 tokens, and native tokens between the Root and Child chains.
+Note that this contract is not deployed, and is solely used as a base contract for the `RootERC20BridgeFlowRate` contract.
     - [`RootERC20BridgeFlowRate`](../src/root/RootERC20BridgeFlowRate.sol): Extends `RootERC20Bridge` to include flow rate control functionality.
 This is the primary bridge contract that users will interact with.
     - [`FlowRateDetection`](../src/root/flowrate/FlowRateDetection.sol): Implements flow rate control detection functionality.
     - [`FlowRateWithdrawalQueue`](../src/root/flowrate/FlowRateWithdrawalQueue.sol): Implements withdrawal queue functionality.